jesus-ramos/The-Shores-of-Textoli/README.md

 Patrol Zone where frigates can intercept pirates.
 During battle active battle locations will be highlighted in red.

+F - Frigates on the map, US frigates in blue and Tripoli Frigates in red.
+When frigates are damaged they will be unhighlighted.

+C - Tripolitan corsairs displayed in red, allies of Tripoli will be displayed in orange.

+G - US Gunboats

+A - Arab Infantry that is part of Hamet's Army

+M - US Marine Infantry that is part of Hamet's Army

+P - Tripolitan infantry

 T-Bot Log:

 When you first start the game this area will be empty but during the game it